-The Authority also notes that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Aurecon (2011)) did not recommend any adjustment to operations costs.
+The Authority also noted that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Aurecon (2011)) did not recommend any adjustment to operations costs.

-On the basis of the consultants' reviews, the Authority has not specifically adjusted SunWater's operations cost forecast.
+On the basis of the consultants' reviews, the Authority did not specifically adjust SunWater's operations cost forecast.